khyateed/projecting-food-insecurity/README.md

 ## Data Analysis Summary
 This data analysis explores the above questions through the lens of time and geography.
-From the analysis, we see close relationships between FI Rates, unemployment rates, houseless rates, and race, both in terms of which areas are **geographically** impacted most, as well as how these different features have changed **over time**.
+From the analysis, we see close relationships between FI Rates, unemployment rates, houseless rates, and race, both in terms of which areas are **geographically** impacted most, as well as how these different features have changed **over time**.<br>
 <br>Communities of color, particularly Black communities, as well as communities with high unemployment and houselessness are shown through this analysis to have the highest FI rates.
-In addition, while many features such as FI rate, unemployment, and houselessness have decreased over time *on average*, the above choropleth maps indicate that these factors have actually been exacerbated in certain geographic areas over time.<br><br>
+In addition, while many features such as FI rate, unemployment, and houselessness have decreased over time *on average*, the above choropleth maps indicate that these factors have actually been *exacerbated* in certain geographic areas over time.<br><br>
 **The findings of this data exploration are meaningful when determining which communities and geographic areas are most at-risk for high food insecurity rates, and should be used both in terms of allocating resources to these communities, as well as taking proactive measures to address the root cause of these issues that disproportionately affect certain communities over others.**

 # Modeling Process